jondashkyle/archive/entries/2019-04-19-pct/_logs-2.md

 - I’m positioned at an angle to where the massively uplifted plane appears as the level horizon, and the Sierra and gradient sky seem to be falling off at an angle.
 A total perspective shift.
 - I stay there for the entire sunset, and when it is dark begin walking back to my spot.
 - I get in my quilt and instantly feel warm and prop myself up to have a view of the ridgeline peak ahead of me and the stars
+- I’m not looking up, but out at the expanse as satellites fly over, and beneath that commercial airliners
+- It becomes clear sleep will not happen, but I’m ok with it.
+Nights like this are important.

 Mile 1010
 Miles 22.5